 Two thirds of students (66%) are feeling informed about the local opportunities available to them for part-time work.
 Just over half (54%) are feeling informed about the financial support that their university or higher education institution could offer and 4 in 10 (43%) about government policies on cost of living.

-Undergrads feel less informed than postgrad about all the funding options, especially about the government policies (36% undergrads informed versus 69% postgrads informed)
+Undergraduates feel less informed than postgraduates about all the funding options, especially about the government policies (36% undergraduates informed versus 69% postgraduates informed)

 Q16.
 Which of the following would you turn to for advice if you were concerned about your living costs while a student?
 Base: All respondents (n = 1051)